cisrobot/BackUp/scout_mini_ros2/README.md

 ## Usage
 ```
-sudo ip link set can0 up type can bitrate 500000
+sudo ip link set can2 up type can bitrate 500000
 ros2 launch scout_mini_base base_launch.py

+Also, if you want to use with other sensors(velodyne vlp16, d455 camera etc...)
+-> ros2 launch scout_mini_base marin_launch.py
 ```